 Get those two variables right and you’ll start seeing major improvements to your bottom line.

 Over to you

 Cash flow forecasting is tough, but it’s compounded by not being able to see which jobs you’re performing well on and which ones you aren’t.
-Click below to download our Profit and Loss Calculator.
-Just fill in the fields and see how you’re performing on any job before, during or after the job, and then check out the analysis.
+That’s where Fergus comes in.

-To find out how Fergus smart job management software for trade and service businesses can help you effectively manage your labour and material costs, sign up for a free trial now.
+See first hand how Fergus smart job management software for trades businesses can help you effectively manage your labour and material costs with a Free Trial!Sign Up